 Mobile apps can deliver your message to gym members with educational and wellness information that builds your brand’s authority, trustworthiness, and makes your gym the first place they check when they have any questions or needs.

 Mobile apps can offer gym members value-added such as instructional videos, virtual guides, and workout reminders via push notification.
 This also helps with member retention rates by keeping them engaged outside of the gym walls.
-An app could also make membership renewals much easier and convenient for users.
+An app could also make membership renewals much easier and more convenient for users.
 One tap and they’re a member for another year.

 Because more people research a business before buying a product or service, businesses must take proactive steps to manage their reputation.
 Mobile apps can link directly to places like Yelp, Google Maps, and Facebook where prompts can ask users to rate their experience and leave feedback – all simple and seamlessly integrated into the app interface.